echarneyportfolio/echarneyportfolio.github.io/_posts/2016-10-03-Django-Dokku.md

 **SSH into your server:** `ssh root@yourdomain.com` or if you didn't setup a domain, it'll be `ssh root@<your ip>`

- *If you didn't setup SSH keys you'll need to login with your root server password, don't worry you'll be able to set them up in just a moment*
+ *If you didn't setup SSH keys you'll be prompted to login with your root server password, don't worry you'll be able to set them up in just a moment*